 The key to successful lead nurture isn’t in simply running automated campaigns – it’s running campaigns that successfully align with our leads purchase process, their wants, needs, and pain points.

-The best nurture campaigns move potential buyers closer to making a purchase from our business.
+The best campaigns move potential buyers closer to making a purchase from our business.

-If you’ve ever sat down to map out a nurture campaign for your leads and found yourself asking the questions;
+If you’ve ever sat down to map out a journey for your leads and found yourself asking the questions;

 What types of content do I send and in what order?

 How often should I be sending content to my leads?
 What is not enough and what’s too much contact?